gvwilson/thirdbit/fiction/maddy-roo/index.md

 Slowly but surely it was forcing Dockety down onto the floor.

 Maddy didn't even think.
-She leaped onto the nearest desk with a single bound.
+She leaped onto the nearest desk.
-One-two-three she went from desk to desk.
+One-two-three she hopped from desk to desk.
 Sindy shouted her name as she jumped one more time and *kicked!*

 It felt like kicking a wall,